-This is first article in a series of 3 Articles in which we will try to understand: How did US became US?
-How global power dynamics worked during cold War? and About US-China relationship
+This is the first article in a series of 3 Articles in which we will try to understand: How did the US become the US?
+How did global power dynamics work during the Cold War? and About the US-China relationship

-Have you ever asked yourself that why it is impossible to avoid US when it comes to international affairs?
-When and how did US become so important?
-Answer to these questions lies in past.
+Have you ever asked yourself that why it is impossible to avoid the US when it comes to international affairs?
+When and how did the US become so important?
+The answer to these questions lies in past.

-After the war there were only two nations that had potential to lead the world i.e., US and Soviet Union.
+After the war there were only two nations that had the potential to lead the world i.e., US and the Soviet Union.
 After the Great Depression of 1929, US introduced several programs like NEW DEAL.
-New deal was a chain of programs, public work projects, financial reforms, and regulations enacted by President Franklin D. Roosevelt in 1933 which made US economy more robust and resilient, which ultimately helped it bearing war expenses.
+The new deal was a chain of programs, public work projects, financial reforms, and regulations enacted by President Franklin D. Roosevelt in 1933 which made US economy more robust and resilient, which ultimately helped it bear war expenses.
 Russia did not match US in economic terms or in military prowess.
-But it was seen as a savior, especially in Eastern Europe from cruel Nazi Germany (and from its allies) and presence of its mighty Red army in Eastern Europe after the war further, strengthened its position.
+But it was seen as a savior, especially in Eastern Europe from cruel Nazi Germany (and from its allies) and the presence of its mighty Red army in Eastern Europe after the war further, strengthened its position.

-As US economy was not hurt much, it could easily help its allies in rebuilding.
-So, it decided to introduce giant recovery plan for Europe know as Marshall Plan.
+As the US economy was not hurt much, it could easily help its allies in rebuilding.
+So, it decided to introduce a giant recovery plan for Europe known as Marshall Plan.
 It was enacted in 1948 and it provided more than $15 billion to help to finance the rebuilding efforts of European nations.
 US helped western Europe because it needed a market for its goods and services as its industries were producing huge surplus due to technological advancement and innovation.
-Also, US wanted to combat further geographical expansion of Soviet and the spreading of its communist ideology in western Europe.
-The launch of Marshall plan could be considered as starting of the cold war.
+Also, US wanted to combat the further geographical expansion of the Soviets and the spreading of its communist ideology in western Europe.
+The launch of the Marshall plan could be considered as starting of the cold war.

 WW2 also introduced many weapons of mass destruction like explosive weapons (tanks, bombs, artillery, etc.), and chemical weapons.
-The most devastating and fearful weapon which WW2 gave was nuclear weapon which is only used once till date (US developed it and used it against Japan in 1945).
-In 1949, Russia also developed nuclear weapon.
+The most devastating and fearful weapon which WW2 gave was the nuclear weapon which is only used once to date (US developed it and used it against Japan in 1945).
+In 1949, Russia also developed nuclear weapons.